Dr-Wyatt/HW5-TriviaGame/README.md

 # HW5-TriviaGame

 ## Introduction
-This game was made for the fifth homework for NU Bootcamp
+This game was made for the fifth homework for NU Bootcamp.
+The assignment was to develop a trivia game that accurately recorded user answers to questions, and displayed a score.

 ## Problems
 A problem encountered was: